Bytesthedust/Phishing_NaiveBayesML/README.md

   *Cross-Validation*

-  *Visualizations*
+**4. Visualizations**

-  *Helper Functions*
+**5. Helper Functions**

 **Dependencies**

 The project relies on the following Python libraries:

-urlopen from urllib.request: For working with URLs.
+*urlopen from urllib.request*: For working with URLs.

-numpy (np alias): A library for numerical operations and array manipulations.
+*numpy (np alias)*: A library for numerical operations and array manipulations.

-pyplot from matplotlib: A library for creating visualizations, used here for plotting.
+*pyplot from matplotlib*: A library for creating visualizations, used here for plotting.

-sklearn: A machine learning library used for metrics, decision tree models, naive Bayes models, visualization, ensemble methods, and cross-validation.
+*sklearn*: A machine learning library used for metrics, decision tree models, naive Bayes models, visualization, ensemble methods, and cross-validation.

 ***Code Structure***